-Geographical Indications
+Geographical Indicators

-The Law on Geographical Indications (GIs) was promulgated on January 20, 2014.
-Under this law, a geographical indication is a name or sign used on certain products corresponding to a specific location, where the quality or reputation of the goods is essentially attributable to its place of origin.
+A geographical indication is a name or sign used on certain products which corresponds to a specific location, where the quality or reputation of the goods is essentially attributable to its place of origin.
+Examples of well-known geographical indications include Champagne, Florida Oranges, and Prosciutto di Parma.
+With a registered GI, regional producers should be better able to distinguish their goods from those of competitors,